amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.3-draft.rst

      * [S] `"Refinement Indicators`" [list] A list of user-labeled refinement indicators, REFINE.
 Criteria will be applied in the order listed.

       * [S] REFINE [list] A user-defined label for a single refinement criteria indicator function.
-Definition of the criteria must indicate `"Field Name`" (the name of a known derive field), `"Regions`" (a list of user-named regions over which this criteria is to apply) and one of the following parameters:
+For all criteria except `"Inside Region`" definition must indicate a `"Field Name`" selected from the list of known available field quantities (defined under "Time and Cycle specification").
+Additionally, one must specify `"Regions`" (a list of user-named regions over which this criteria is to apply) and one of the following parameters refinement rules:

        * [S] `"Value Greater`" [double] The threshold value.
 For each coarse cell, if the value of the given field is larger than this value, tag the cell for refinement